sushobhit96/Carbon-Emission-Analysis/README.md

 - CREATE TABLE, INSERT INTO, INNER JOIN, CREATE VIEW

 b.
 Some highlighted features that I will use when I work with PowerBI:
-- Area chart, Pie chart, Multi-row card, Clustered column chart
+- column chart, Pie chart, Slicers, Clustered column chart, Maps, Heat Maps, Buttons,Donut Chart

 2. About the dataset: